 Reykjavík’s appeal is year-round – there are first-class museums, restaurants, cafes and bars to investigate, and festivals to brighten up every month, from New Year’s Eve fireworks to November’s showcase of local music, Iceland Airwaves.
 As a start or end point for a road trip, for a collection of short excursions, or as a city break, Reykjavík is perfect.

-Northern lights: You need dark, clear skies for them, so October to March is ideal - but you might get lucky with color filling the skies anytime from late August to April.
+You need dark, clear skies to see the northern lights, so October to March is ideal - but you might get lucky with color filling the skies anytime from late August to April.
 Read more about planning a trip to see the northern lights.

 You can walk or snowmobile on a glacier all year round, but if your dream is to visit an ice cave you should plan your trip between November and March.